Met Police admits failing to review Duggan stop tactic

 No significant changes to how the Met was carrying out hard stops had been made by the time Mr Duggan was killed in 2011.

-Deborah Coles, director of charity Inquest, which advises bereaved people facing an inquest, said: "I think the key ingredients in these cases have been the most confrontational and aggressive form of response that has too often been disproportionate to the risk posed and has also placed the public at potential risk."'About to die'
+Deborah Coles, director of charity Inquest, which advises bereaved people facing an inquest, said: "I think the key ingredients in these cases have been the most confrontational and aggressive form of response that has too often been disproportionate to the risk posed and has also placed the public at potential risk."

 BBC Panorama has exclusively spoken to two police officers from the unit that killed Mr Duggan.

 While they were not involved in his shooting, both officers have killed armed suspects before.